South Arkansas Community College

-The teacher population of 71 teachers has declined by 38% over five years.
+- The teacher population of 77 teachers has stayed relatively flat over five years.

 - South Arkansas Community College promotes excellence in service, teaching, and learning; prepares the current and future workforce; provides lifelong educational opportunities.
 The Workforce Development Center at South Arkansas Community College serves as a link between the college and area businesses, industries, and government agencies.
 Customized training is developed in response to a specific demand by local business and industry.
 The center has the capability to deliver training whenever and wherever it best meets the client's needs.
 In addition to the traditional academic and occupational education available at South Arkansas Community College, the Office of Community Service/Continuing Education offers a variety of opportunities which earn no college credit, but provide training for business and industry, skill development, continuing education for professionals and government agencies, and courses for personal enrichment.
 The non-credit courses, seminars, and workshops are designed to be informative and enjoyable.
 The college is a member of, and accredited by, the North Central Association of Colleges and Schools.

 - The nearest community college to South Arkansas Community College is Southern Arkansas University Tech (27.7 miles away).